classiebit/eventmie-pro-docs/resources/docs/3.0/events/repetitive-events.md

 ## Repetitive Schedule <small class="v">v1.7</small>

-Once you check the `Add Repetitive Schedules` checkbox, a new interface shows up.
+Once you enable `Add Repetitive Schedules`, a new interface appears:

-1. It'll auto-generate Schedules rows according to the `Total Months` between `Start & End date`.
+1. Schedule rows are auto-generated based on the `Total Months` between the start and end dates.
-2. You can modify each Schedule separately.
+2. You can customize each schedule individually.
-3. The customer has to purchase a ticket for every `day`.
+3. Customers must purchase a ticket for every `day` by default.

 ---

-> {primary} If you don't like customers to pay for every day, we've got a solution for that too.
-We'll discuss it in the `Monthly/Weekly Payment` section.
+> {primary} If you want customers to pay monthly or weekly instead of daily, see the `Monthly/Weekly Payment` section below.

 ---

 <br>

-**Let's start with Repetitive Type**
+**Let's explore the Repetitive Types:**

 <a name="repetitive-type-daily"></a>

 ## Repetitive Type: Daily

-The event that repeats every `day` from start to end date.
+Create events that repeat every `day` within your selected date range.

 <br>

 **Form Fields**

--   **Repetitive Dates (Repeat Except)**- set dates on which the event `DO NOT` repeats.
+-   **Repetitive Dates (Repeat Except)** – Set dates to exclude from the schedule.
--   **Start Time** - set start time for a particular schedule of each month.
+-   **Start Time** – Set the start time for each month's schedule.
--   **End Time** - set end time for a particular schedule of each month.
+-   **End Time** – Set the end time for each month's schedule.

 ---

-> {success} You can set different `start & end time` for every month's schedule.
+> {success} You can set different start and end times for each month's schedule.

 ---

-> {primary} It also shows you calculations of each schedule days and time in real time.
+> {primary} Real-time calculations show the total scheduled days and times.

 ---

-**This is how Daily Repetitive Schedules look like**
+**Example: Daily Repetitive Schedules**

 ---